1 dead when flight from NYC makes emergency landing in Philly

 Eyewitness view of Southwest flight emergency landing

-Passenger Marty Martinez did a brief Facebook Live posting with the caption, "Something is wrong with our plane!
+Passenger Marty Martinez did a brief Facebook Live posting while wearing an oxygen mask.
+He posted, "Something is wrong with our plane!
 It appears we are going down!
 Emergency landing!!
 Southwest flight from NYC to Dallas!!"
+After the plane landed, he posted photos of a damaged window near the engine.

+As panic throughout the cabin spread, attention quickly diverted to row 14 where Jennifer Riordan was reportedly sitting next to a window shattered by an engine blade.

+"Stewardesses were right there taking care of her and everything else," said passenger Kathy Farnan.
+"And they were also taking care of everybody, running around with oxygen, making sure everybody had enough oxygen."

 ----------